benhamill/benhamill.github.com/source/_posts/2013-09-03-never-type-bundle-exec-again.markdown

 At this point, you could stop, except you'd have to type `bin/` in front of every command, instead of `bundle exec`.
 Sure, it's shorter, but still annoying.
 The next thing to do might be to prepend `./bin` to your `$PATH` so that your command line looks there for commands first.
-Down side number two is that there are some negative security implications to this, so I for sure don't recommend it for servers, but I'll leave it up to you whether you do it on your personal dev machine.
+Downside number two is that there are some negative security implications to this, so I for sure don't recommend it for servers, but I'll leave it up to you whether you do it on your personal dev machine.